ickb/proposal/README.md

 ### Adding Incentives and Disincentives

 Any improvement aimed to incentivize a well time distributed deposit pool involves fees.
-In particular this entails a central entity with automated logic, so a L1 script, which with-in every user transactions:
+In particular this entails a central entity with automated logic, so a L1 script, which with-in every user transaction:

 - sets disincentives in form of CKB++ fees;
 - accumulates them;